gravitational/teleport/rfd/0080-piv-private-key.md

 | PIN            | 8 chars  | `123456`                                           | sign and decrypt data, reset pin          |
 | PUK            | 8 chars  | `12345678`                                         | reset PIN when blocked by failed attempts |

-To simplify our implementation and limit UX impact, we will expect the user's PIV device to use the default Management Key.
+In our case, we only need to use the Management Key to generate a key and set a certificate on the YubiKey.
+To simplify our implementation and limit UX impact, we will assume the user's PIV device to use the default Management Key.
+User's can use the private `--piv-management-key` flag during login in case they need to use a non-default management key.

 In the future, we may want to add support for using non-default management key to better protect the generation and retrieval of private keys on the user's PIV key, as well as PIN management if we decide to add an options like `private_key_policy: hardware_key_touch_pin`.